Sample Answer

 Source: Nash et al., 2012

-Hepler and Grainger (1995) suggested that for the proper functioning of a pharmaceutical care system, three elements need to be considered: initiating therapy, therapy monitoring, and correct management of therapy.
-Each element requires multiple professionals to do their part in ensuring that the system works well.
-The Pharmacy Quality Alliance promotes the meaningful and consistent use of quality measures through the implementation of the Electronic Quality Improvement Platform for Plans and Pharmacies (E-QuIPP).
+Hepler and Grainger (1995) suggested that for the proper functioning of a pharmaceutical care system, three elements need to be considered: initiating therapy, monitoring therapy, and correct treatment management.
+Each aspect requires multiple professionals to do their part in ensuring that the system works well.
+The Pharmacy Quality Alliance promotes the meaningful and consistent use of quality measures by implementing the Electronic Quality Improvement Platform for Plans and Pharmacies (E-QuIPP).
 The platform allows several health plans and pharmacies to utilize quality measures as performance benchmarks and tracking improvements throughout the interventions’ deployment.
-By using common PQA measures set, the participating health plans calculate and share the results in the platform.
-All participants’ results are aggregated to provide benchmarks for quality in the regional and local levels.
-Additionally, each health plan also calculates its performance measures sourced from the participating pharmacies so as to create performance requirements for the pharmacies.
-The E-QuIPP aggregates the data in a way that each pharmacy has a report card generated based on data analyzed from different health plans.
-Hence the sample size for each pharmacy is derived from several health plans making it more reliable, and the pharmacy is able to gauge the performances across the various plans.
-The E-QuIPP offers health plans and pharmacies access to interventions and tools for improving performance (Nash, 2012).
+Using standard PQA interventions’ the participating health plans calculate and share the results on the platform.
+All participants’ results are aggregated to provide participants with quality at the regional and local levels.

 References

 Hepler, C. D., & Grainger-Rousseau, T. J. (1995).
 Pharmaceutical care versus traditional drug treatment.
-Drugs, 49(1), 1-10.
+Drugs49(1), 1-10.

 Nash, D. B. (2012).
 Health care quality: the clinician’s primer.

-Warholak, T. L., & Nau, D. P. (2010).
+PQA (2019).
+Put PQA measures to work. https://www.pqaalliance.org/pqa-measurclinician’s, T. L., & Nau, D. P. (2010).
 Quality and safety in pharmacy practice.
 McGraw Hill Professional.

 ORDER A PLAGIARISM-FREE PAPER HERE